christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ## 6. Partner-As-Child

-When babies make mistakes, you don't get upset at them: you try to understand why they made the mistake, and lovingly help them to do better next time.
+When babies make mistakes, you don't get upset at them: you try to understand why they made the mistake and lovingly help them to do better next time.

 So why get angry at adult mistakes?
 Human adulthood and childhood are arbitrary lines anyway.

-Nurture your partner's inner child, even though sympathy comes easier to a literal cute baby.
+Nurture your partner's inner child even though sympathy comes easier to a literal cute baby.

 ## 7. Loving and Being Loved

 As a child, you only really learned how to *be* loved, and so you expect and want unconditional un-reciprocated from your partner now.
-As an adult, to get love, you need to learn to give love.
+As an adult, to get love you need to learn to give love.

 The love a parent has for a child is unsustainable.
 Parents hide their moments of rage, despair, and indifference and don't expect children to ask how their day was.